langurmonkey/website-source/content/blog/2021/viltrox-ef-fx1-review.md

 date = 2021-11-16
 linktitle = ""
 title = "Viltrox EF-FX1 lens adapter review" description = "Does this adapter work well?
-Is auto focus usable?
-Is it worth it?" featuredpath = "date" type = "post"
+Is the auto focus it provides usable?
+Is the device worth it?" featuredpath = "date" type = "post"
 +++